Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation

 \para{Abstraqt} In \tool, we can establish that a qubit is in state $\ket{0}$ by measuring the final abstract state $\abe{\rho}$ in basis $\applyat[i]{Z}$ and checking if the probability of obtaining $\ket{1}$ is $0$.

-\para{Experimental Setup} We executed all experiments on a desktop machine with $16$ GB RAM and $4$ cores at $3.4$~GHz, running Ubuntu 18.04.
+\para{Experimental Setup} We executed all experiments on a machine with $110$ GB RAM and $56$ cores at $2.6$~GHz, running Ubuntu 22.04.
 Because some tools consumed excessive amounts of memory, we limited them to $12$ GB of RAM.
 This was not necessary for \tool, which never required more than $600$ MB of RAM.
 We limited each tool to a single thread.